MK-Aaron/alx-system_engineering-devops/0x02-shell_redirections/README.md

-*Functions of scripts found under current directory*
+#Functions of scripts found under current directory

-1.
+###Tasks

+1.Prints Hello world.

+2.Backslash ==\== is used to prevent the next character from being interpreted as a special character.

+3.